VanFanelia/joustmania-remastered/README.md

 Changing /etc/bluetooth/input.cfg on my arch machine to use "ClassicBondedOnly=false" instead of the default of true does (after restarting bluez) eliminate this issue, making it possible to connect controllers without issue, and without compiling my own bluez!
 ```

+## next Todos
+- cleanup repository for publishing
+  - cleanup Readme
+  - add first draft of manual

 ## next games:
+- Zombie (Max Time 3 Minutes)
 - Ninja Bomb (Random Time between 2 and 3 minutes.
 Sounds get faster and faster)
-- Zombie (Max Time 3 Minutes)
+- Shake or Fail (alle leuchten orange, 1,5-2 mal so viele controller wie spieler.
+Dann werden die Controller verteilt und scharf geschaltet (werden dann grün) jetzt müssen sie immer dort wo sie waren gerüttelt werden bevor sie wieder Rot sind.)
 - Protect the King (one is the king, if he dies, the hole team loses, all other are knights.
 If Knights get beaten, they need to press the Z Button and Shake the stick to get color again, the king cannot move fast, is very sensitve)
-- Shake or Fail (alle leuchten orange, 1,5-2 mal so viele controller wie spieler.
-Dann werden die Controller verteilt und scharf geschaltet (werden dann grün) jetzt müssen sie immer dort wo sie waren gerüttelt werden bevor sie wieder Rot sind.)

 ## todos:
 - on new player connected via usb, change duration to 3-4 seconds of white to wait for bluetooth restarting
 - add multi-language support via config
 - add german language
-- add players death sound (cancelable)
-- add lobby background sound
-- add sound if player has a warning (cancelable)
-- fixing bug of dying players are red with touch of black instead of complete black
-- play example file in audio output
 - logging into file
-- add context menu on Hardware tab -> On click open new sub page with fullscreen controller stats.
-Or popup maybe, -> Add rumble and color blink option for this controller to identfiy

 ### nice to have
 - colored logs
 - fix select audio output

 ### thanks and credits
+- Many, many thanks to [adangert](https://github.com/adangert/) for the original project
+- Without the driver [psmoveapi](https://github.com/thp/psmoveapi) from [thp](https://github.com/thp/) this project would not be possible
 - Thanks to https://openmoji.org/ for the awesome open source icons